auth0/docs/articles/errors/dbconnections/self_change_password.md

 ### `change_password_error`

 This error results from various conditions with the underlying identity provider.
-Generally, this results when you are using a custom database and have not implemented the change password script.
+Generally, this happens when you are using a custom database and have not implemented the change password script.